Planning Your Trip

 Things to Do

-- Stroll through Schoenbrunn Palace's breathtaking rooms and gardens and learn more about Vienna's Imperial history as well as the royal families that lived there.
+- Stroll through Schonbrunn Palace's breathtaking rooms and gardens and learn more about Vienna's Imperial history as well as the royal families that lived there.

 - Pay a visit to the Secession Haus to see Gustav Klimt's magnificent "Beethoven Frieze" mural and marvel at the building's distinctive golden facade.